 We study the interaction between proteins in biological fluids as well as single proteins to nanomaterials of different kinds.
 This includes selective binding of proteins, structural change after binding and the functional implications.
-We aim to study low concentrations of nanoparticles down to single particles in biological relevant concentrations of proteins.
-A special case is how particles influence the fibrillation of Alzheimer peptides.
+We aim to study low concentrations of nanoparticles down to single particles in biologically relevant concentrations of proteins.
+A special case is how particles influence the fibrillation of Alzheimer's peptides.

 Daphnia magna after 24 h of nanowires exposure, (a) control, (b) 40 nm NWs and (c) 80 nm NWs.
 GaInP fluorescence from NWs can be seen in red.
 Reference: Nanotoxicology:1-24.
 (2016)

 Analysis of complexes formed by small gold nanoparticles in low concentration in cell culture media.
 Gunnarsson, S. B., K. Bernfur, U. Englund-Johansson, F. Johansson, and T. Cedervall.
 Plos One 14:18.
 (2019)

 See article Analysis of complexes formed by small gold nanoparticles at the Publisher's site